-We have had several interesting activities this year.
-The first one was Operation Interdependence on August 20.
-We went to MEND twice and to the Braille Institute several times, with another one scheduled for July.
-We worked at Operation Gratitude in October and March.
-We participated in the Toy Drive for the Child Guidance Center.
+We have had several interesting activities over the years.
+We have gone to Operation Interdependence, MEND, and to the Braille Institute several times, and have worked at Operation Gratitude in the past.
+We participate in the Toy Drive for the Child Guidance Center every year.

 These are some of the places where we volunteer on a regular basis.